-What happens when a return code, let’s say R01 (insufficient funds), comes back on the sender’s account on the third day?
+What happens when a return code comes back on the sender’s account within the return window?

 Bottom line?
-Faster payments are great but they do create risk and your business should be aware of its responsibility for any losses.
+Faster payments are great but they do create risk that your business needs to be aware of to responsibly manage payment risk for any losses.

-So what can be done to manage this risk?
 Since Dwolla clients are responsible for the payment risk associated with their applications, Dwolla reviews the financial health of your company along with the transactional health of previous ACH payments that your business may have with other providers.
-If you don’t have that history or if your history doesn’t depict your platform as a low-risk business related to payments, then we may ask to review your financial health through your most recent bank statement or current year balance sheet.
+If you don’t have that history or if your history doesn’t depict your platform as a low-risk business related to payments, then Dwolla may ask to review your financial health through a current year balance sheet or other financial documents.

 In addition to having a solid fraud monitoring and know your customer (KYC) program, the first thing we suggest is starting with standard ACH transactions.
 We can also help by implementing specific send limits for your platform.

 If your users only ever send $500 or less, then it doesn’t make sense to set a sending limit above that.
 You can also limit your users’ ability to utilize faster payments programmatically.

 For example, you can build a rule into your software that the user must complete ten successful standard-speed transactions before they have access to faster payment speeds.

 Additionally, you can utilize a third-party balance check feature to make sure you are avoiding the most common return code—insufficient funds (R01) and identity verification that allows you to verify the account holder’s name to compare to your user’s information through our partner Plaid.

 Developing Your Risk Appetite